-I have been playing volleyball since I was 13 years old and still actively play beach volleyball as an adult.
+I have been playing volleyball since I was 13 years old and still actively play beach volleyball.
 I have been involved with coaching youth volleyball for almost 20 years.
-Even with all of my experience I love that this sport is always changing, allowing everyone (players, coaches, and parents) to learn new things and grow.
+I love that this sport is always changing, allowing everyone (players, coaches, & parents) to learn new things and grow - and being open to learning is imperative to improvement.

-Volleyball provided me with a medium to learn who I was as a kid and who I wanted to be as an adult.
-Having great coaches (who turned out to be mentors, but I didn't realize that at the time) have had a great impact on me in all aspects of my life; I still use phrases that my very first volleyball coach taught me.
-I am so happy to be involved with a club that cares about individual player growth both on and off the court.
+Volleyball provided me with a medium to learn who I was as a kid and who I wanted to become as an adult.
+Having great coaches (who turned out to be mentors, but I didn't realize that at the time) has had a large impact on me in all aspects of my life; I still use phrases that my very first volleyball coach taught me.

 Philosophy: The only thing that can be guaranteed is the TRY, not the outcome.
 If players put in the effort they will get better, they will have fun, and they will make memories.